Fixed: OneDrive Error 0x80049d61 in Windows 10/11(5 Methods)

 1. Download and install the CBackup desktop app for free.
 Create a CBackup account and sign in with your credentials.

-2. Click the My Storage icon on the left navigation, and select OneDrive, press Authorize Now.
+2. Click Storage on the left navigation, and select OneDrive, press Authorize Now.

 3. Click on the Sync tab and click on the Sync PC to Public Cloud button.